Time to Let Go

 Castleray British Shorthair Cats- An Overview

 I would like to thank all of the people who have helped our small cattery to stay on the "map" by providing us with extensive advice and the courtesy of stud services when we did not keep a "boy".
-Special thanks are due to my wonderful mentor, Merry Elizabeth Hooker of Detroit's Gardengate Cattery who has coached me 24/7 on kittening and all around cat care.
+Special thanks are due to my wonderful mentor, Merry Elizabeth Hooker of Detroit's Gardengate Cattery who coached me 24/7 on kittening and all around cat care.
 Special thanks are also due to Al and Marlyn Derkacz for letting me have my first and second stud-boy.

 Kittens/Older Adults